r4victor/tenthousandmeters/content/blog/python_bts_05.md

 3
 ```

 CPython chose to always use the `LOAD_NAME` and `STORE_NAME` opcodes for modules.
-In this way, the bytecode the compiler produces when we run a module in a normal way and when we execute the module with `exec()` is the same.
+In this way, the bytecode the compiler produces when we run a module in a normal way is the same as when we execute the module with `exec()`.

 ## How the compiler decides which opcode to produce